warrensgit/warrensgit/README.md

 - 👋 Hi, I’m @warrensgit

-- 👀 I’m interested in AI products and services.
+- 👀 I build AI products and services.

-- 🌱 I’m currently working on WebsiteChatbot-Nextjs - an AI Sales chatbot that can be added to your website.
+- 🌱 I’m currently working on InterviewPrepAI - an AI Powered interviewer that helps you prep for interviews.

 - 📫 How to reach me: warrenscode@gmail.com